After beating all the odds and putting in a lot of hard work, you managed to set up your very own startup.

 The difficulty in the sales field is escalating at a great pace.

 Selling is difficult, but it isn’t impossible if you do a few things right.
-There have been many success stories of early-stage startups like Uber, Airbnb, and Facebook growing into multi-billion-dollar companies.
+Many success stories of early-stage startups like Uber, Airbnb, and Facebook have been growing into multi-billion-dollar companies.

 You’ve sown the startup seed; now it’s time to nurture and bloom it.

-Besides keeping yourself abreast with the latest market trends, there is a lot that you need to know for selling successfully and growing your business.
+Besides keeping yourself abreast with the latest market trends, there is a lot that you need to know to sell successfully and grow your business.

 Here are some of the sales facts that need your attention.

-More sales lead to more revenue, and that is what most of the startup owners look for in the early years of their business.
+More sales lead to more revenue, which is what most startup owners look for in the early years of their business.